32 free big-name games for iPhone or Android

 - Keep an eye on data usage & storage space.
 Most of these games use the internet, and some can't be played offline, so unless you have a generous data allowance, make sure you're connected to Wi-Fi before downloading or playing.
 You'll also need a decent amount of storage space on your phone if you want to download new apps.
 If you're struggling, see How to increase phone storage.

-A new Nintendo Switch console costs about £280, and games aren't cheap either – the upcoming Animal Crossing: New Horizons is priced at up to £50 to order.
+A new Nintendo Switch console costs about £280, and games aren't cheap either, with some new games as much as £50.
 But there are completely free games you can play on your phone, based on Nintendo favourites such as Pokémon and Super Mario.
 Here are some of the most popular:

 Mario Kart Tour

-Mario Kart is a mega-popular racing game, originally designed for Nintendo consoles but launched as a free app last year.
+Mario Kart is a mega-popular racing game, originally designed for Nintendo consoles but launched as a free app in 2019.
 It's popular with gamers on the MSE team, and is highly rated on Google Play and in the App Store.
 It's worth noting the Nintendo Switch version, Mario Kart 8 Deluxe, is currently selling for about £40, so this is a great MoneySaving alternative.

 Another hugely popular gaming franchise.
-Pokémon Masters is the latest free app in the Pokémon series, after the huge success of Pokémon Go in 2016.
+Pokémon Masters is the most recent free app in the Pokémon series, after the huge success of Pokémon Go in 2016.
 The aim is to team up with other 'trainers' and become champion of the Pokémon Masters League.

 This augmented reality app gets Pokémon fans running around trying to catch 'em all in real-life locations.
 You hunt the Pokémon using GPS, then catch them and do battle against other players.
 The game cleverly uses your phone's camera to make it appear as though the Pokémon are right in front of you.